 Underactive (blocked) Solar Plexus Chakra symptoms: Serious self-esteem issues, indecisive, timid, lacking self-control or self-confidence, and issues with the digestive system

 Solar Chakra Healing Tips:

 - Affirmations.
-Because they can boost self-esteem and overall good feelings positive affirmations are a good place to start with healing a solar plexus imbalance.
+Because they can boost self-esteem and overall good feelings, positive self love affirmations are a good place to start with healing a solar plexus imbalance.
 Some examples include “I am worthy of my own self-love” and “I am perfect just as I am.”

 - Super self-care.
 One of the main reasons this chakra gets block is because of the tendency to focus on helping everyone but ourselves.
 Instead of looking outward, focus on taking care of you.
 Say ‘no’ instead of yes, do things that make you happy, and put your own needs first daily.